Length 1.3 mi · Climbing 20 ft

 Click here to see the trailhead location in Google Maps.

 A connecting trail leads from the Founders' Loop to the less-visited but equally impressive Mahan Loop.
-The Mahan Plaque itself marks the location where several exceptionally large trees were cut in a logging operation that would have destroyed the entire grove, had Laura and James Mahan not seen the damage and immediately taken decisive action to preserve the grove.
-A short stretch of the Mahan Loop runs along the base of a hill that defines the edge of the alluvial flat, and the redwoods are noticably smaller here.
+The connecting trail is actually the best part of the Founders' Grove, with a cluster of large redwoods alongside the trail and views of immense trees in the distance rising through the dense foliage.
+The Mahan Plaque itself marks the location where several exceptionally large trees were cut in the start of a logging operation that would have destroyed the entire grove, had two hikers not seen the damage and taken action to preserve the grove.
+A short stretch of the Mahan Loop runs along the base of a hill that defines the edge of the alluvial flat; the redwoods are noticably smaller here.

-A lot of side trails have been worn into the groundcover, so finding your way around the Mahan Loop can be tricky.
+A lot of side trails have been worn into the groundcover, so it's easy to get lost around the Mahan Loop.
 The southernmost side trail begins at a short triangular post and connects the Founders' Grove to the rest of Humboldt Redwoods' trail network.
 The redwoods end almost immediately on this unexceptional side trail as it climbs to a cut above Highway 101.
 Two other trails lead to the Avenue of the Giants.